arstr0m/arstr0m/README.md

 - 👨🏽‍💻 I'm a backend engineer experienced in Python, Java, and JavaScript.
 - 🗣️ I speak 🇨🇦 & 🇪🇸
-- 💼 I enjoy backend, mobile app development, game dev using Unity and programming in general.

 ### 🚀 About Me